jdeniau/behat-docs/cookbooks/custom_formatter.rst

 Different output per profile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can active the extension only for a certain profile by specifying a profile in your command (ex: ``--profile=ci``)
+You can activate the extension only when you specify a profile in your command (ex: ``--profile=ci``)

-For example if you want the pretty formatter by default, but both progress and reviewdog on your CI, you can configure it like that:
+For example if you want the pretty formatter by default, but both progress and reviewdog on your CI, you can configure it like this:

 .. code:: yaml

    default:
      extensions:
        JDeniau\BehatReviewdogFormatter\ReviewdogFormatterExtension: ~

      formatters:
        pretty: true